 A series of model experiments are conducted using CESM1 with a fully-coupled model configuration, as detailed in Table S1.
 In the baseline scenario (referred to as BASE), anthropogenic emissions of aerosols and precursors are fixed at year 2013 worldwide.
 In CHN, anthropogenic emissions of aerosols and precursors over China are fixed at year 2019, while emissions in all other regions are remained at year 2013.
 In NAEU, the simulation is performed with anthropogenic emissions of aerosols and precursors over North America and Europe set at year 2019, while emissions in other regions remained at year 2013.
 In OTH, anthropogenic emissions of aerosols and precursors in other regions except for China are set at year 2019, while emissions in China are kept at year 2013.
-In SASEA, anthropogenic emissions of aerosols and precursors over South Asia and Southeast Asia are fixed at year 2019, while emissions in other regions remained at year 2013.
 Biogenic and biomass burning emissions worldwide in all experiments are fixed at year 2013.
 To reduce model biases related to internal variability, three ensemble members are conducted by perturbing the initial atmospheric temperature conditions.
 All simulations are run for 150 years, with the last 100 years for detailed analysis.
-To additionally examine the fast climate responses to aerosol reductions in China, supplementary atmosphere-only experiments (BASE\FAST and CN\FAST) were conducted using the CESM1 atmospheric component (CAM5) with prescribed sea surface temperatures and sea ice concentrations.
-These simulations were run for 30 years, and the outputs from the last 15 years were analyzed.